 “Shh,” he looked around, “Could you not call me that?
 I told you.
 My name is Derek.
 I like it better,” he whispered into the receiver.

 “OK, DEREK.
 I need you here as soon as possible,” Ramiel said.

 “I am busy,” Azrael ended the conversation.

 “I know you are, but a demon horde attacked us.”

 “What is your status?”

-“We annihilated them; it was the Xenruay’s group.
-But the demons are gathering their forces again.
+“We annihilated them; it was the Xenruay group.
+But the demons are regrouping their forces.
 So the Elders demand a solution.”

 “I will be there as soon as I finish here.
 Bye.”

-Bored, Derek jumped from the shelf, straight in the middle of the crowd.
+Bored, Derek jumped from the shelf straight into the middle of the crowd.
 He flew in the air for a second with his obsidian wings half-open.
 He loved being surrounded by people.
-His passion was studying them every day and learning from their behaviour and emotions.
-Yet, not even a flick of excitement got through his mind or body.
-Technically, it wasn’t his body.
+His passion was studying them daily and learning from their behaviour and emotions.
+Yet, not even a flick of excitement did get through his mind or body.
+Well, technically, that was not his body.
 He negotiated with a death broker from Birmingham in exchange for a few undeclared sins.

 He peeked at his watch in search of the soul’s physical description.